galenwilkerson/Teaching-Robotics-Johns-Hopkins-CTY/README.md

-# Johns Hopkins Center for Talented Youth (CTY) - Robotics-2010
+# Johns Hopkins Center for Talented Youth (CTY) - Robotics 2010

 These are materials from a intensive summer course in robotics for gifted and talented students at Johns Hopkins' Center for Talented Youth (CTY)